 AP Human Geography Multiple Choice Tips

 Before making an abrupt decision, read the questions and the answers thoroughly.
 Use your knowledge of vocabulary and concepts to eliminate the answers which seem incorrect and arrive at the best fit.
 Look for keywords in the questions which will aid you in know what to put down as your answer.
 Words like all, except or negation words will help you in determining what the question is asking.
 Also, pay attention to the use of time and specific places within the questions.
 This will be a giveaway in specific responses for choosing an answer.

 There is no penalty for answering a question incorrectly.
 If you are unsure and cannot arrive at an answer by process of elimination, make an educated guess.
 Skipping a question could only hurt you in the long run.

 Models and graphs are a large part of the AP Human Geography exam.
 To adequately review make sure you are aware of how to define and identity models based on specific characteristics and charts.
 Use this list to go over all models covered in AP Human Geography, although it may be excessive it is imperative when preparing for the AP Human Geography exam.

 A subset of the questions in the multiple-choice area of the test are based on or will require the reading of a map or chart.
 Make sure that you are aware of the models, their associated graphics and how to interpret them.
 When tackling these questions, you will need to not only dissect the question but in certain instances dissect the graphic as well.

 Studying with friends not only makes studying more enjoyable, but it also opens a variety of activities that can be done.
 These activities can include quizzing each other, taking tests together and even competitive reviews.
 It also gives you a chance to look at someone else’s notes to compare and even find the information you may have missed when doing your independent review.

 When taking the exam to be mindful of the time you are spending on each question.
 There are 75 questions and 60 minutes for the entire section.
 If you notice that you are spending too much time on one question skip it and leave it until the end or merely make an educated guess.
 Remember, do not leave any questions blank.

 To become familiar with taking the AP Huma Geography Exam, make yourself familiar with the conditions that will be in place for the exam and practice them as much as possible.
 Learning how to test is just as important as learning what you’ll be expecting on the test.

 Quizlet allows students not only to create reviews for themselves but to use review materials produced by other students as well.
 Here you can use general flashcards, play matching games with terms, test yourself and even write in the definitions of words and concepts.

 Before looking at the various answer, choices try to come up with the solution on your own.
 Find the answer choice which is closet to your suggested answer and start eliminating options from there.
 This can help you to eliminate answers quicker and save time per question.

 AP Human Geography FRQ Tips

 Before even beginning to practice writing free response questions, make sure you understand what a well-written answer looks like, the parts it possesses and overall how it is rated.
 The College Board provides many AP Human Geography FRQs and scoring guidelines for your review.
 Their list of sample questions dates to 2001 allowing you the opportunity to see patterns in the questions asked and potential scoring for your response.

 Aside from the AP Human Geography FRQs testing your analytical abilities, your organizational skills are assessed as well.
 Answer your question in the same matter in which it was asked.
 If your item contains three parts labeled A, B and C, your answer should be structured the same.
 When responding to the question with a new thought or topic, a separate paragraph should be used.

 Do not add any fluff or filler text.
 The length of your response has no direct correlation to the score you will receive.
 You should also not be providing opinions or using the word “I.” Everything should be based on facts.

 Before even beginning to write your FRQ response, pull out any action verbs which will aid you in determining what exactly the question is asking.
 These include words like define, explain or analyze.
 These words give clues for the type of response you will need to provide.

 Before jumping into writing your FRQ response, give yourself a set amount of time to prepare for each question.
 You are allotted roughly 25 minutes per free response question.
 Give yourself 3-5 minutes of this time to prepare your response and do any necessary outlining.

 It’s important to remember that you only have 75 minutes to finish the free response portion of the test.
 Although that may seem like a long time, that time will pass quickly.
 Practice your free response questions frequently.
 Utilize timers to keep you in check as well as answering a variety of different types of questions.
 The more you practice, the better you will get.
 After all, this is 50% of your overall score.

 When taking at least one practice exam, have someone else look over your answers and review them, preferably a teacher who can give you concrete feedback on what you should change and how.
 Doing this will help you make sure that you are practicing your AP Human Geography FRQs in the wrong way.

 A large part of the free response questions will be defining and understanding vocabulary and keywords.
 Provide appropriate and specific examples when writing your responses.
 Use models, terms, and theories to support your answers.
 For instance, we know that a “custom” is a characteristic of a group of people; however, an example would be shaking hands when meeting someone new.

 The AP Human Geography questions are meant to assess how you interpret maps and charts, how you analyze different geographical concepts and synthesize different areas.
 Consistent practice is one of the best ways to get good at answering AP Human Geography’s free response questions.
 Answer questions which have provided detailed information on answers to see how your response will measure up to the prior subject’s grade or score.
 There is no shortage of exam prep questions, and they can be found all over the internet, you can even create your own if you seek to challenge yourself further.

-- Use the SNAP! method for understanding the AP Human Geography questions.
+38. Use the SNAP! method for understanding the AP Human Geography questions.

 – The SNAP! method will allow you to quickly and easily dissect and answer the question.